 Too much air in there?
 We’ve gathered the best ways for burping a baby, including tips from other mums to give you the best chance of getting rid of babies wind.

-Pressure point technique
+1) The pressure point technique

 This handy newborn burping tip comes from Mum’s Grapevine Group member member Elise: